infinitered/ignite-cookbook/docs/ExpoUpdates.md

 eas build --profile preview -p android --local
 ```

 Accept the prompts for generating the new Android Keystore.
-Once that is completed, drop it on your emulator or device and fire it up! 🔥
+Once that is completed (~7-10 minutes if you do it locally, add some extra time if using the EAS servers due to the queue time), drop it on your emulator or device and fire it up! 🔥

 ### 4. Making a Project Update